A general regularity theory for stable codimension 1 integral varifolds: Continuity estimates for the fine blow-ups and their derivatives

 where $C_{1} = C_{1}(n, q, \a) \in (0, \infty)$ and we have set

 both of which limits exist after passing to a subsequence of the original sequence $\{k\}$.
 Note that by (\ref{excess-4}),

-Note that our notation here is appropriate, and the limits in (\ref{continuity-1-0}) indeed depend only on $Y$ and are independent of the sequence of points $Z_{k}$ converging to $Y;$ this follows directly from the finiteness of the integrals on the left hand side of (\ref{continuity-1}) and the fact that, by Lemma~\ref{no-overlap}, at least two of the $\ell_{j}$'s and two of the $m_{j}$'s are distinct.
+We remark also that our notation here is appropriate, and the limits in (\ref{continuity-1-0}) indeed depend only on $Y$ and are independent of the sequence of points $Z_{k}$ converging to $Y;$ this follows directly from the finiteness of the integrals on the left hand side of (\ref{continuity-1}) and the fact that, by Lemma~\ref{no-overlap}, at least two of the $\ell_{j}$'s and two of the $m_{j}$'s are distinct.

 For $Y \in \{0\} \times {\mathbf R}^{n-1} \cap B_{5/16}$ and each $j=1, 2, \ldots, q$, define

 Then by (\ref{continuity-1}),